 Like any other business to start a catering business requires a business plan and a feasibility study before venturing out.
 Nobody will patronize your business if you don’t have a great action plan.
 You know what that means.
 Your investment is will go down the drain.

 The profitability of catering is reserved for those who have gone through proper planning and organization beforehand.
 Many people have lost a lot of money as they venture into catering.
 You must ask yourself important questions as how you are to go about succeeding in this business.

-Start Up Cost When You Start a Catering Business
+Start Up Cost

 The start up cost are not as high as starting as a conventional restaurant.
 No need to worry if you don’t have a lot of cash as you can start with about $1,000.
 This is sufficient if you can begin from your own kitchen.
 However, you may want professional kitchen equipment.
 Then, you have the option of rentals if you can not afford to purchase.